-I also provide SEM/SEO trainings to clients — not just for the SEM/SEO teams but also to the departments that will have a huge impact on search performance such as IT, Web, Content Editors, and Marketing.
+I also provide SEM/SEO training to clients — not just for the SEM/SEO teams but also to the departments that will have a huge impact on search performance such as IT, Web, Content Editors, and Marketing.
 When they understand how their work impacts the websites and campaign performances, they are much more cooperative.

 At Path Interactive, we've developed numerous techniques and processes for increasing our efficiency and being able to deliver high-quality work to all our clients at the same time.
 They boil down to three components: the right staffing model, the right technology, and consistent, open communication.